Maria Todd has helped more than 400 physicians transition or start concierge medicine and direct pay primary care practices in the USA and abroad.

 More than 1000 physicians have sought Maria's counsel while investigating these models for themselves.
 Many decided that it wasn't what they thought.
 Still others decided to go the route of MDVIP and its contemporaries and gave away 50% of their practice for several years in exchange for "free" consulting through the transition.
 Others decided to work with Maria to design, launch and operate their practice independent of any other franchise or network model.
 Which one is right for you?
 Ask Maria Todd to help you evaluate your options.

-When designing a concierge medical practice, you'll need an experienced specialist to review the contract language in your existing agreements to prevent triggering a termination for cause.Read More
+Health Plans have made it much more difficult to operate hybrid practices in the USA.
+You'll need an expert to review the contract language in your existing agreements to prevent triggering a termination for cause.Read More

 Many physicians don't want to quit their managed care business entirely.
 Some want to run a hybrid business model and accept insurance for covered services and let the membership fees cover the amenities.
 Others choose all cash and resign Medicare, Medicaid and all their contracts.
 Another group decide to offer the patients who won't pay the membership fees to transition to the care of a PA or Nurse Practitioner in their practice.
 Effective April 2018, if you aren't ready to disconnect with UnitedHealthcare, Anthem, Cigna, Aetna, the Blues or Humana, you won't be able to run a hybrid practice if you didn't negotiate special arrangements.
 Don't risk brand damage and a public relations and membership breach of contract crisis by doing it anyway.